eidp/platform-documentation/docs/index.md

 # EIDP Platform Documentation

 Welcome to the documentation for the European Internal Developer Platform (EIDP).
-This site helps customer development teams onboard quickly, ship reliably, and leverage the platform's secure, sovereign, and scalable capabilities.
-Each customer is provisioned their own isolated instance (tenant) of the platform.
+EIDP helps you to ship products and services they develop, handling your infrastucture's reliability, performance, security and European data sovereignty for you.
+This documentation tells you how.

 ## What is EIDP?